 Influencing others to change their behavior requires skills beyond that of the typical knowledge worker.
 Once the coaches are identified, they participate in a KCS Coach Workshop.
 This workshop focuses on strengthening influence skills, understanding reports and tools available, and the process of coaching.
 It was developed by Dr. Beth Haggett, and is offered as a KCS Aligned service by several KCS Certified Trainers.

-By using the AQI and PII checklists, KCS Coaches provide feedback to the knowledge workers to promote the use, improvement, and creation of well-structured, useable articles.
+By using the AQI and PAR checklists, KCS Coaches provide feedback to the knowledge workers to promote the use, improvement, and creation of well-structured, useable articles.
 There is additional information about the KCS Coach program in the KCS Practices Guide.

 The KCS Coach Workshop is a two to three day session with the following goals:

 - Acquire an awareness of the influence skills needed to effectively coach